Users and roles

 Section titled “What is not yet available”These items are part of the published roadmap, not present-day capability.
 They are listed here so the docs stay honest about Sill’s bounds.

 - SSO / SAML / OIDC.
-Not available.
-SSO is Phase 4.
-The
+Not available today.
+SSO is on the roadmap.

 Frequently asked